dhurlburtusa/shortcuts/semantic_web/owl_2-notes.md

 OWL 2 is designed to facilitate ontology development and sharing via the Web, with the ultimate goal of making Web content more accessible to machines.

+The W3C OWL 2 Web Ontology Language (OWL) is a Semantic Web language designed to represent rich and complex knowledge about things, groups of things, and relations between things.
+OWL is a computational logic-based language such that knowledge expressed in OWL can be reasoned with by computer programs either to verify the consistency of that knowledge or to make implicit knowledge explicit.
+OWL documents, known as ontologies, can be published in the World Wide Web and may refer to or be referred from other OWL ontologies.
+OWL is part of the W3C's Semantic Web technology stack, which includes RDF and SPARQL.

 ## Documentation